gvwilson/sensibleadventures/nardica/nardica.md

 Wales said,
 the weary self-hatred in his voice saying as clearly as words that he knew how little that mattered.
-"The sim said it would just bubble enough to make them turn around."
+"The sims said it would just bubble enough to make them turn around."

 "Aff your sims!"
 Iffy shouted.